DOJ reviewing potentially classified docs at Biden center

 CBS was first to report on the discovery of the potentially classified documents.

-The Justice Department for months has been investigating the retention of roughly 300 documents that were marked as classified and were recovered from the Florida estate of former President Donald Trump.
+The Justice Department for months has been investigating the retention of roughly 300 documents that were marked as classified and were recovered from the Trump's Florida estate.
 In that instance, prosecutors say, representatives of Trump resisted requests to give back the full stash of classified documents and failed to fully comply with a subpoena that sought their return.

 FBI agents in August served a search warrant at the Mar-a-Lago property, removing 15 boxes of records.